 In this tutorial you will learn:

-- How to understand the way you are assessed in the IELTS Speaking exam in two criteria: Fluency and Coherence, and Pronunciation
+- How to understand the way you are assessed in the IELTS Speaking exam in two criteria: Fluency and Coherence, and Pronunciation in the IELTS exam

 This will help you in your IELTS Speaking exam because: